alpaca-lang/alpaca/README.md

   function reference is valid.
 For function applications, arity is checked where the function applied is not in a variable.

+Entirely possible that the `yecc` parser should just return proper error reporting structures alongside a better AST than the tuples it does now.

 # Current TODO
 An unordered list of what it will take to get to something usable, even before worrying about tooling around dependency management, etc (doesn't include type